octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 Only *Truffle* and *Ganache* (still in beta) are available for Tezos.

-*Truffle* takes Ligo files, compiles and deploys them on any Tezos network with a single command.
+*Truffle* takes Ligo files, compiles them and deploys them on any Tezos network with a single command.
 It does not support Smartpy scripts nor Morlaix scripts.

 # *Truffle* Installation

-*Truffle* can be installed with docker or npm.
+*Truffle* can be installed with a docker or npm.
 The easiest way is to use *Truffle* from the npm package.

 You'll need to have NodeJS v8.9.4 or later on your machine.